-Employability is a key focus with guest speakers from industry, practical case studies, vocational assignment scenarios and modules which have been developed alongside employers.
-We encourage entrepreneurs and will provide you with the opportunity to gain the knowledge necessary to develop your own business ideas around the latest technical innovations.
-Students also take part in the Global Day of Code and Agile Peterborough events, along with regular sessions for meeting professionals and build working relationships.
+Employability is a key focus with guest speakers, case studies, vocational assignment scenarios and modules which have been developed alongside employers.
+Students will be able to take part in events such as the Global Day of Code and Agile Peterborough meet-ups, along with regular sessions for meeting professionals and build working relationships.

-The Major Project is your chance to develop expertise in a subject of your choice, which can form the centre-piece for your portfolio ready for future interviews.
-You will have the opportunity to demonstrate this work to industry professionals at our annual exhibition of final year projects.
-Examples of previous projects include VR computer games, specialised applications of Drones and Raspberry Pi based systems such as digital weather stations and in-car diagnostic dashboards.
+The Undergraduate Research Project is your chance to develop expertise in a subject of your choice, which can form the centre-piece for your portfolio ready for future interviews and will be demonstrated to industry professionals at our annual exhibition.
+Previous projects include AI driven computer vision apps, VR computer games, drone applications and Raspberry Pi based systems such as digital weather stations.